DataHenHQ/documentations/source/how_tos.rst

 Taking screenshots
 ==================

-We support browser screenshots within Browser Fetcher by enablig `screenshot.take_screenshot` attirbute.
-It is important to notice that taking a screenshot will replace the page `content` with the screenshot binary contents.
+We support browser screenshots within Browser Fetcher by enabling `screenshot.take_screenshot` attirbute.
+It is important to note that taking a screenshot will replace the page `content` with the screenshot binary contents.
 Only `browser` and `fullbrowser` fetch types support this feature.

 First you need to add a browser worker onto your scraper: